 Tribal Leaders Program, Harvard Business School, June 2024

-In 2023, NCAI developed and administered two interconnected initiatives to provide intensive professional development and leadership training to Indian Country.
+In 2023, NCAI established two interconnected initiatives to provide intensive professional development and leadership training to Indian Country.
 Learn more about these two programs below.

-Hosted at the Walter Cronkite School of Journalism and Mass Communications at ASU., this fellowship will provide targeted learning and hands-on practice to tribal leaders and professionals who wish to increase their communication skills and expand their media presence to meet their community needs.
-Curriculum will be tailored to, and facilitated by, Native voices with knowledge of the unique media landscape of Indian Country.
+Hosted at the Walter Cronkite School of Journalism and Mass Communications at ASU, this fellowship provides targeted learning and hands-on practice for Tribal leaders and Tribal communications professionals who wish to increase their communication skills and expand their media presence to meet their community needs.
+The curriculum will be tailored to and facilitated by Native voices with knowledge of the unique media landscape of Indian Country.

-This program is open to tribal leaders, aspiring leaders and communications professionals.
-Elected tribal leaders will be granted first priority.
+Elected Tribal leaders will be granted first priority.

 Building public speaking strategies and confidence